OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

     - Query Complexity based throttling - Limits the total complexity of queries a user can consume.
 - Sending generic error messages - Just like general programing, error messages should be generic without revealing details of the deployment.

+For more on remediating GraphQL weaknesses, refer the [GraphQL CS](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html).

 ## Tools

 - [GraphQL Playground](https://github.com/prisma-labs/graphql-playground)